tempur-intl/d365MES-examples/samples/ServiceBusEvents.Samples/README.md

    - Set **Legal entity** filter if needed (optional, since your subscription already filters)
 5. Click **Activate**

-Events will now be published to your Service Bus topic when production orders are released or change status.
+Events will now be published to your Service Bus topic when production orders are released.

 ## Usage